3rdIteration/btcrecover/docs/Usage_Examples/basic_password_recoveries.md

 ## Raw Eth Private Keys ##
 BTCRecover an also be used to recover from situations where you have a damaged private key.

 This is handled in a similar way to a password recovery, so your private key guesses go in a tokenlist, using the %h wildcard to substitute hexidecimal characters.
+You will also notice that the leading "0x" needs to be removed from the private key.

 **Example tokenlist**
 ``` linenums="1"